Updated May 30, 2023, at 3:20 p.m. CT

 There’s more to consider than just your deductible and premium, though.

 Does your policy cover towing?
 What about auto rental?
 If you only have one vehicle, and it becomes disabled in an accident, having the option to rent a vehicle at no cost to you can be priceless.

 “There are certain things within an auto policy that you’ll want to have,” Langan said.

 Automatically save for your insurance

 Whichever deductible you choose, consider saving for the just-in-case expense with Dupaco’s You-Name-It Savings accounts.
-You can automatically and systematically set aside money for your deductible (and premiums) so the money is there when you need it.
+You can automatically set aside money for your deductible (and premiums) so the money is there when you need it.